Who is Digging in My Yard?

 What happens if they damage other utility lines?

-Please contact the utility that has been damaged first to provide them with the info on the location of the damage and which company’s contractor’s may have caused the damage.
-Other potential utilities that could be damaged include Duke Energy, Charlotte Water, Energy United, Dominion, etc.
+Please contact the utility that has been damaged first to provide them with the information regarding the location of the damage.
+This will help determine which company’s contractors are at fault.
+Other potential utilities that could be damaged include Duke Energy, Charlotte Water, Energy United, Dominion, etc. For utility contact information, please see our Utility Providers page.

-Why can’t AT&T and Spectrum do their work at the same time?
+Why can’t utility companies do their work at the same time?

-The town is prohibited by State law to compel any utility or company to work with another company to construct their network.
+The town is prohibited by North Caroline state law to compel any utility or company to work with another company to construct their network.

-There are painted lines all over the yard and street.
-What is that?
+Why are there painted lines all over the yard and street?

 Prior to beginning work, the contractor notifies the utility coordinating authority by calling 811, using the 811 phone app, or on the web at nc811.org.
 The American Public Works Association guidelines dictate the color scheme: